AmazeeLabs/al_migrate8/README.md

 CAUTION: This may break your site and should only be used with understanding of technical implications!
 Don't forget to backup before you try :)

 Want to help or looking for help?
-You can [support Migrate in Core](https://groups.drupal.org/node/422253) and [contact us](http://www.amazeelabs.com/en/contact) if have interesting projects in that area.
+You can [support Migrate in Core](https://groups.drupal.org/node/422253) or [contact us](http://www.amazeelabs.com/en/contact) if you have challenging projects in that area.